ArcticEcho/DRG-Mods/Audio/Music/README.md

 Space rig music playlist: https://www.youtube.com/playlist?list=PLdXm8_JvZchappZI89YgRUsbjlEpif68c.
 Features chill music from Club Penguin.
 Ambiances bring you the haunted cave experience and are triggered every 3 minutes.
 Listen closely.
 You’ll have a chance to hear random laughter, people disappearing, an occasional meme, and children’s laughter at its creepiest (0.5x less chance than other ambiances).
 Loading music can be one of the following memes: https://www.youtube.com/playlist?list=PLdXm8_JvZchbX2o7RAFlqAE8O-INJ40Zx.
 Features ‘I am the milkman, my milk is delicious’.

+**Update v2.2 Changelog:**
+Removed annoying old songs and added fresh new oddities.
+Also changed the way songs are randomized and looped.